Cluster Aware Graph Anomaly Detection: Experimental Results

-In this subsection, we delve into the parameter sensitivity analysis of the \method\ framework on the five datasets, specifically exploring the impact of $\alpha$, $\lambda$, and $\beta$.
-In the experiment, we set the total training iterations to 8,000, and the mean and standard deviation of Recall@K over five repetitions are reported.
-In the experiment, we fixed $\beta=0$ and varied the values of both $\alpha$ and $\lambda$ while recording Recall@250 of \method.
-The performance are visualized in Figure~\ref{fig:parameter_analysis_alpha_and_lambda}, where the x, y, and z axes represent $\alpha$, $\log(\lambda)$, and Recall@250, respectively.
-Notably, larger values of both $\alpha$ and $\lambda$ generally lead to improved performance, with \method\ achieving its peak performance at $\lambda=20$ and $\alpha=0.9$ on the BLOG dataset.
-In our framework, $\lambda$ serves as a constant parameter balancing reconstruction error and the similarity-guided contrastive learning loss.
-The observation that a larger $\lambda$ correlates with better performance underscores the significance of the similarity-guided contrastive loss in our proposed framework.
-Similarly, a higher $\alpha$ value indicates the greater importance of the similarity map compared to the adjacency matrix.
-We posit that the similarity map not only encapsulates clustering results but also embodies graph topological information extracted by $f_{pool}$.
-In the subsequent experiment, we scrutinize the role of $\beta$ in shaping the anomaly detection criteria.
-Figure~\ref{fig:parameter_analysis} illustrates the results, with the x and y axes representing the values of $\beta$ and Recall@250, respectively.
-Notably, \method\ achieves optimal performance when $\beta=0$, suggesting that the reconstructed error serves as a robust indicator for detecting both attribute and class anomalies.
-As $\beta$ increases from 0 to 0.5, the performance of \method\ experiences a slight drop.
-However, a further increase to $\beta=1$ results in a dramatic performance decline.
-We posit that without the contribution of reconstructed error, our proposed method struggles to detect many attribute anomalies.
-It's worth noting that observations regarding $\beta$ on the CERT dataset differ from those on the BLOG dataset, where \method\ achieves the best performance by setting $\beta=1$.
+In this subsection, we delve into the parameter sensitivity analysis of the \method\ framework on the four datasets, specifically exploring the impact of $\alpha$, $\lambda$, and the number of clusters.
+In the experiment, the mean and standard deviation of AUROC over five rounds are reported.
+We fix the number of clusters to be 10 and vary the values of $\alpha$ and $\lambda$ while recording the AUROC of \method.
+The performance is visualized in Figure~\ref{fig:parameter_analysis_alpha_and_lambda}, where the x, y, and z axes represent $\alpha$, $\log(\lambda)$, and AUROC, respectively.
+From observation, \method\ achieves the best performance when $\alpha=0.4$ on the Amazon and DBLP datasets, while it reaches its peak performance at $\alpha=0.01$ on the BlogCatalog dataset and $\alpha=1$ on the IMDB dataset.
+Upon investigation, we find that the number of edges in the first view on the IMDB dataset is unusually large compared to the number of edges in the second view as presented in Table~\ref{TB:Net}.
+Due to this unusual pattern, we hypothesize that the raw adjacency matrix is not reliable and thus the global node affinity (\ie, similarity of soft assignment) plays a crucial role in detecting anomalous nodes.
+Thus, by setting $\alpha=1$, we exclude the local node affinity in the loss function $\mathcal{L}_A$ and therefore \method\ achieves better performance solely relying on the global node affinity.
+In terms of the parameter analysis on $\lambda$, we find that \method\ prefers a smaller value of $\lambda$ (\eg, $\lambda=0.1$).
+One explanation for this is that a large value of $\lambda$ tends to overly dominate the optimization of the overall objective function as $\lambda$ is used to balance the importance between the similarity-guided contrastive loss and the node affinity learning loss.
+In the subsequent experiment, we scrutinize the role of the number of clusters in shaping the anomaly detection criteria.
+Figure~\ref{fig:parameter_analysis} illustrates the results, with the x and y axes representing the values of the number of clusters and AUROC, respectively.
+We observe that changing the number of the clusters does not greatly influence the performance of \method\ across these four datasets.
+Notably, \method\ achieves better performance when the number of clusters is 5 or 10 on most datasets, suggesting that the proposed method prefers a small number of clusters.
+By reducing the number of clusters, our method tends to generalize better by capturing larger, more meaningful patterns in the data instead of overfitting to noise.